fbpx

 Photograph by Binoda Bihary Sethi

-It’s no mean feat if you succeed in reaching the remote village of Karnibel.
-One has to travel four kilometres from Gunupur town through the forest and then wade through the water to cross the Naga Bali river to reach Karnibel village.
+One has to travel four kilometres from Gunupur town through the forest and then wade through the water to cross the Nagavali river to reach Karnibel village, an Adivasi village which is home to 22 families.
+Most of the families are primarily into farming.

-When the micro hydro project came up in this village for the first time in 2010, a rice mill was kept at the powerhouse for the convenience of the residents to mill their harvested paddy and pulses instead of travelling to Gunupur town.
-The 22 Adivasi families living here are primarily into farming.
-They mill their agricultural produce in the village using this rice mill free of cost and do not need to spend money on hiring a tractor to transport it to a mill in Gunupur.
+When the micro-hydro project came up in this village for the first time in 2010, a rice mill was kept at the powerhouse for the convenience of the community to mill their harvested paddy and pulses instead of travelling to Gunupur town.
+They used to mill their agricultural produce in the village using this rice mill free of cost and did not need to spend money on hiring a tractor to transport it to a mill in Gunupur.

+But Jugu Majhi is hopeful that Karnibel will soon get a micro-hydro power plant in Karnibel.
 Harnessing the power of water from the Trunja Jharan stream, the plant, once commissioned, will generate enough energy to keep a small village of 22 households illuminated 24X7.
-Moreover, the solar Photovoltaic system as part of the power plant creates a hybrid power generation system of micro-hydro and solar energy, enabling sufficient electricity supply in the summer season when the stream flow is lean.
+Moreover, the solar photovoltaic system as part of the power plant creates a hybrid power generation system of micro-hydro and solar energy, enabling sufficient electricity supply in the summer season when the stream flow is lean.

-Farmers like Jugu Majhi would not have to travel anywhere but could mill their paddy and pulses free of cost and at their own convenient time in the mill in their village if the Micro Hydro Power Plant became a reality.
+Farmers like Jugu Majhi would not have to travel anywhere but could mill their paddy and pulses free of cost and at their own convenient time in the mill in their village if the micro-hydro power plant became a reality.

 Pipes that will carry water from the water collection chamber to the powerhouse.